House of Ill Fame

 House of Ill Fame is the first full-length album by Canadian hard rock band The Trews.
 It was released in 2003 by the label Epic Records.
 The group issued a music video for the more-alternative rock sounding song "Not Ready to Go".
-The album was certified Gold (50,000 copies) in Canada in June 2005.
+The album was certified Platinum (100,000 copies) in Canada in 2023, the band's first album to do so.

 Track listing

 A limited edition was also released with a bonus CD of live tracks recorded on September 24, 2004 at the Event In The Tent, St. Catharines, Ontario, Canada presented by the Extreme Music Series.ca.

+Personnel

+Personnel taken from House of Ill Fame liner notes.